-In general, EIOPA has highlighted broad support for the market-consistent approach to valuing assets and liabilities under QIS5 and found that this was applied effectively (particularly in countries where international accounting standards are already in use).
-However, there are a few areas where inconsistent treatment was noted, including:
+In general, EIOPA has highlighted broad support for the market-consistent approach to valuing assets and liabilities under QIS5 and found that this was applied effectively.
+However, there are a few areas where inconsistent treatment was noted, in particular there was a wide variety in the way deferred tax assets were recognised and valued.